top of page

 See their story below.

-Christina generously donated a portion of her liver to her best friend, Nicole, giving her a second chance a t a full life as a mother of three children.
+Christina generously donated a portion of her liver to her best friend, Nicole, giving her a second chance at a full life as a mother of two children.
 See their story below.

 Learn more about the types of organ donation and the organs that can be transplanted.